Mitsu5cpu/Random_motion/ReadMe.txt

 The first model named No_force.py is a user interactive random motion stimulation that asks user to define bounded area, number of points,etc and then shows the path traced within.
+But here these points don't interact with each other.